-Filipino pancit is a stir-fry of meat and vegetables with noodles mixed in.
-This low carb spaghetti squash pancit is a great keto option.
+Lo mein is an Asian stir-fry of meat and vegetables with noodles mixed in.
+This low carb Filipino pancit recipe is a great keto option.

 I must say that spaghetti squash worked quite well in place of the rice noodles.
 The squash complimented the cabbage perfectly.